nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006054727/README.md

   - param 1: snippet ID
   - param 2: file with which to replace the snippet contents
 - list of kb files by zet id is stored at `zet/20221006054727/kb_files_ids`
+- this is completed. need to figure out how to associate files that got moved.
+- linked to first commit card in the chain

 ```bash